We are searching for

 Car Title Transfer Frequently Asked Questions

-How to Transfer Title of Car?
+How to Transfer a Title of a Car?

 You can transfer the title of a car by having the seller and buyer sign it, then take it to the DMV with all other required documents.
 Once the process is complete, the DMV will issue a new title and registration to the current owner.